 Cumberland Presbyterian Denomination

 Originally, the church was founded by Rev. A.W.
 Rodgers and 13 charter members as a congregation affiliated with the Cumberland Presbyterian denomination.
 It was known at its inception as the First Cumberland Presbyterian Church of Amarillo.
-One of the church’s first deacons, Mr. W. F. Heller, was a former Confederate soldier and the builder of the first dugout home in Randall County.
+One of the church’s first deacons, Mr. W. F. Heller, was the builder of the first dugout home in Randall County.

 Fillmore Street Presbyterian Church

 The church met in Amarillo’s first schoolhouse until 1892, when members erected a building on a corner lot at 620 Fillmore, at which time it became popularly known as Fillmore Street Presbyterian Church.
 (By this time, Amarillo had another “First Presbyterian Church,” which was a member of the Southern Presbyterian denomination.
 That church eventually was renamed Covenant Presbyterian Church and is located at 1400 Wolflin.)